Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 In that case, if both indexes live together (MarriageDate, and the composite one) then the latter is used, and runtime goes down to 30 ms.

-But this is a very specific case and to follow this pattern will lead to a linear increase of the total number of indexes when compared to the queries se use.
+But this is a very specific case and to follow this pattern will lead to a linear increase of the total number of indexes when compared to the required queries.

 ## Newer Mongo DBs